 Eventually, you’ll get the following output.

-Interpretation of Multiple Regression Results in Excel
+1. Interpreting Results of Multiple Regression Statistics Table in Excel

 If you closely look at the upper portion of the regression output, you’ll get a table titled Regression Statistics as shown in the below screenshot.